Connecting to MySQL and JDBC Sources using Presto Clusters¶

 Connecting JDBC Sources using Presto Clusters¶

 In data analytics, integrating data from multiple sources is a common problem.
-This is because dimensional data such as user information reside in a relational database such as MySQL or PostrgreSQL and large semi-structured data such as clickstream data reside in a cloud storage such as Amazon S3.
+This is because dimensional data such as user information reside in a relational database such as MySQL or PostrgreSQL and large semi-structured data such as clickstream data reside in a Cloud Object Storage.
 You can use Qubole Scheduler to periodically re-import the data to to a database.
 Using a Qubole Scheduler only helps when the database does not change very often.
 When a database is changed very frequently, you can use Hive storage handlers to plug-in other live data sources.
 A storage handler for databases based on JDBC would suit the purpose appropriately.
 You can create external Hive tables and map them to a database table.
 A query to the external Hive table gets rerouted to the underlying database table.

 To use a Storage Handler to integrate data from multiple sources, perform the following steps: